shrutijha04/Microsoft_Teams_Clone/README.md

 ## Screenshots

-## Plans to Extend the Project in the future
+## Plans to Extend the Project in the Future
 Plan to add the following features in the app in the future:<br/>
 1. Google authentication option when logging into the meeting/chat room.<br/>
 2. Developing proper database of users of the app.<br/>